Prevent HIV

 healthcare insurance card

 Yes.
-In June 2020, the U.S. Preventive Services Task Force (USPSTF) gave daily oral PrEP its strongest rating recommendation, a Grade A. Under the Affordable Care Act (ACA), most private health plans and all Medicaid-expansion programs must cover all USPSTF Grade A recommended services free-of-charge, without co-pays or cost-sharing to insured persons.
+The U.S. Preventive Services Task Force (USPSTF) gives PrEP its strongest rating recommendation, a Grade A. Under the Affordable Care Act (ACA), most private health plans and all Medicaid-expansion programs must cover all USPSTF Grade A recommended services free-of-charge, without co-pays or cost-sharing to insured persons.
+The most recent USPSTF recommendation, issued in August 2023, includes daily oral PrEP and injectable cabotegravir (Apretude®).
+Yeztugo® was FDA approved in June 2025 and is not currently included in the USPSTF recommendation.

 Get help paying for PrEP